VirgilSecurity/virgil-e3kit-kotlin/README.md

 | [`Android Kotlin Back4App`](./samples/android-kotlin-back4app) |
 | [`Android Kotlin Nexmo`](./samples/android-kotlin-nexmo) |

-You can run the demo to check out the example of how to initialize the SDK, register users and encrypt messages using E3Kit.
+You can run the samples to find out how to initialize the SDK, register users and encrypt messages using E3Kit.

 ## License

 This library is released under the [3-clause BSD License](LICENSE.md).

 ## Support

 Our developer support team is here to help you.
 Find out more information on our [Help Center](https://help.virgilsecurity.com/).

 You can find us on [Twitter](https://twitter.com/VirgilSecurity) or send us email support@VirgilSecurity.com.